Sex Offender Monitoring and the Law

 - Prison inmates who have violent sex crimes in their history are assessed for possible civil commitment before they are released to parole supervision.
 To be assessed for SVP commitment, an inmate must have a serious sex crime with one victim and a diagnosed mental disorder to go through the SVP evaluation process.

-- If a mental disorder is identified for these inmates, the District Attorney's Office filed a petition for civil commitment under the Welfare & Institutions Code.
+- If a mental disorder is identified for these inmates, the District Attorney's Office files a petition for civil commitment under the Welfare & Institutions Code.

-- If found to be an SVP following a trial, the former prison inmate is involuntarily committed to the state Department of Mental Health for an indeterminate term.
+- If found to be an SVP following a trial, the former prison inmate is involuntarily committed to the Department of State Hospitals for an indeterminate term.

 - This means, he may be hospitalized for life.
 But all patients have the legal right to petition for community release

-- Community release could mean the former inmate, now a patient, would be supervised as a patient in the community under by the Department of Mental Health/Liberty Healthcare, or
+- Community release could mean the former inmate, now a patient, would be supervised as a patient in the community under the Department of State Hospitals/Liberty Healthcare, or

 - It could be with no supervision, that is, the patient could be released from all formal supervision but having more intense registration frequency.

-- Following the passage of Jessica's Law in California, many SVPs who might gain unsupervised community release will still have some parole time where the offender continues to be supervised for a period of time following release from the Department of Mental Health.
+- Following the passage of Jessica's Law in California, many SVPs who might gain unsupervised community release will still have some parole time where the offender continues to be supervised for a period of time following release from the Department of State Hospitals.

-- The six former SVPs are closely monitored by law enforcement in their registration regions, and by the SAFE Task Force
+- All former SVPs are closely monitored by law enforcement in their registration regions, and by the SAFE Task Force

 - Community notification is almost always done when a former SVP comes into or moves around within the County